If the Cap Fits...

 "If the Cap Fits..." is the sixth episode of the fifth series of the British television sitcom Dad's Army.
 It was originally transmitted on 10 November 1972.

 Synopsis

-Mainwairing is giving a slide show, but Frazer comments he is wasting everyone's time on a fine summer evening with another irrelevant lecture.
-Mainwairing decides to let Frazer take over for a few days to assuage his grumbling.
+When Private Frazer openly complains about Captain Mainwaring's supposedly irrelevant lectures, Mainwairing decides to let Frazer take over for a few days to assuage his grumbling.

 Plot

 The episode opens with the Walmington-on-Sea Home Guard unit in the church hall, waiting for Mainwaring to give a presentation.
-The platoon is disgruntled at being shut in on a fine summer evening and, led by Frazer, they begin a chorus of "Why are we waiting", which sounds like O Come All Ye Faithful.
+Led by Frazer, the disgruntled platoon begin a chorus of "Why are we waiting", to the tune of "O Come All Ye Faithful".
 Mainwaring enters and tells them to be quiet.
 He begins to give them a farcical slideshow entitled "Know your enemy", which contains exaggerated drawings of German infantrymen, panzer crew and parachutists.
 The show is narrated languidly by Wilson, who insists on wearing a monocle.
-Mainwaring interjects with stereotypical comments such as: